- Correct an Inherent Ectomorphic Disadvantage

 Exercise 3: Simple Neck Flexion/Crunches with Resistance

 Exercise 3 is probably the simplest and can be done with or without gear.
-With a neck harness like this, you strap a harness to your head then fasten it to a stationary point like a squat rack with a resistance band and crunch your neck from all angles as Loui from Westside Barbell does in the video featured above.
+With a traditional neck harness, you strap a harness to your head then fasten it to a stationary point like a squat rack with a resistance band and crunch your neck from all angles as Loui from Westside Barbell does in the video featured above.

 Neck harnesses are cool because they look medieval as hell and will scare anyone joining you for a workout session.
 They’re also pretty practical for serious trainers looking to build a bigger neck over time.
 This is a great example of a sturdy neck harness.